-When it comes to an SMSF, the first thing you should be aware of is that it is a requirement under superannuation law that you must formulate an investment strategy for your SMSF.
+When it comes to an SMSF, the first thing you should be aware of is that it’s a requirement under superannuation law to formulate an investment strategy for your SMSF.
 In doing this, the law also requires you have regard to the diversification of the SMSF’s investments.
-Interestingly, this doesn’t require that you ultimately diversify your investments, but best practice would encourage you to ensure that your SMSF’s trustee minutes clearly document any reasons as to the diversification approach taken.
+This doesn’t require you to diversify your investments, but best practice would encourage you to ensure that your SMSF’s trustee minutes clearly document any reasons as to the diversification approach taken.

 Another way that diversification is often referred to is ensuring that you don’t have all your eggs in the one basket.
 To use a scenario that might arise in some SMSFs, imagine if your SMSF had a direct property investment (e.g. a rental property).
 Depending on the total value of investments in your SMSF, a property could constitute a significant proportion of your SMSF’s investment portfolio.

-Whilst that property may have been a valid investment at the time (or could be a valid consideration now or in the future), “having regard to diversification” in the context of your SMSF could mean you have to consider what the impact of a downturn in the property market could mean (as you don’t have other investments that may offset these losses), or the impact of having to sell one asset at the wrong time in order to meet liquidity needs.
+While that property may have been a valid investment at the time (or could be a valid consideration now or in the future), “having regard to diversification” in the context of your SMSF could mean you have to consider what the impact of a downturn in the property market could mean (as you don’t have other investments that may offset these losses).
+Along with the impact of having to sell one asset at the wrong time in order to meet liquidity needs.

 Of course, this single asset scenario is far from the norm for most SMSFs, and diversification may exist already.
-But what is important to consider is the different ways to view diversification.
+But what’s important to consider is the different ways to view diversification.
 It can take a number of forms.

 Ways of approaching diversification

-A second approach to diversification, which is similar to the previous, is to take it to the next level and look at asset classes.
+Another approach to diversification (which is similar to the previous) is to take it to the next level and look at asset classes.
 This can then involve an allocation of investments across different investment types.
-Typically, these might comprise cash, fixed interest, property, shares and alternative (which could be anything that doesn’t neatly fit into one of the others).
+Typically, these might comprise cash, fixed interest, property, shares and alternatives (which could be anything that doesn’t neatly fit into one of the others).